ImageMagick/Usage-Markdown/crop/index.md

 *FUTURE: Example of fuzzy border trim here*

-### Trimming 'Noisy' Images -- Scanned Images
+### Trimming 'Noisy' Images -- Scanned Images {#trim_noisy}

 A similar problem is faced with scanned images, where scanners often produce small single pixel errors, caused by dust, dirt, slight variations in the scanner, or just electronic noise picked up by the reader.
-The pixels errors however this case is usually too big for a small [fuzz factor](../color_basics/#fuzz) to overcome, so different technique is needed to trim such images.
+The errors produced however in this case are usually too big for a small [fuzz factor](../color_basics/#fuzz) to overcome, so a different technique is needed to trim such images.

 The simplest solution, though often least practical is to take multiple scans of the same image, or multiple frames in a still sequence of video), then averaging the results to reduce the interference.
 However this will not remove dust specks on the scanner or help when only a single image or frame is available, making this method impractical in most cases.